Are you interested in buying a rural property, but don’t know if you qualify for a loan under the USDA Property Eligibility?

 What Types Of Properties Qualify For A USDA Loan?

-In order to be eligible for a USDA loan, properties must meet certain criteria related to location and type of construction.
-USDA Properties must be located in rural areas – defined as any town or city with populations under 20,000 – and cannot be used primarily for commercial purposes or investment purposes.
+In order to be eligible for these programs, properties must meet certain criteria related to location and type of construction.
+The properties must be located in rural areas – defined as any town or city with populations under 20,000 – and cannot be used primarily for commercial purposes or investment purposes.

 By understanding what types of properties and incomes qualify, you can make an informed decision about whether or not you should pursue a USDA loan when buying your new home in a rural area.

-Understanding how your location fits into these criteria is essential if you want access to this type of low-cost financing option when buying rural real estate!
-Once you know you qualify under the USDA property eligibility program you can start your USDA property search.
+Understanding how your location fits into these criteria is essential if you want access to this type of low-cost financing option when buying rural real estate.